 The range of colours, shapes, sizes and heights is almost infinite.
 We are not talking about the very popular mass produced ‘Garden Mums’ that flood the shops and garden centres from August.
 Not that we are knocking these stunning, neat, almost manicured plants – they really are truly magnificent.
-But to us they dont have a place in the traditional cottage garden.
+But to us they don’t have a place in the traditional cottage garden.
 They are too formal and neat.
-Our hardy garden Chrysanthemums are so much ‘lighter’.
-They somehow flow into other late flowering plants – The Michaelmas Daisies, Helianthus varieties, Hesperantha (Schizostylis) and Tricyrtis to mention but a few.
-And when you need flowers for the house then these fit the bill perfectly too.
+Our hardy Chrysanthemums are so much more at home in the traditional cottage garden.
+They are ‘lighter’ and somehow flow into other late flowering plants – The Michaelmas Daisies, Helianthus varieties, Hesperantha (Schizostylis) and Tricyrtis to mention but a few, and when you need flowers for the house then these fit the bill perfectly too.

 With all these things in mind we have set about bringing together one of the best collections of these beauties in the country, gathering from all corners of the UK as well as bringing in many from abroad.
 The collection is still expanding and, as with a lot of the plants we have, it is difficult to know where to stop.. so generally (to the slight annoyance of our nursery manager) we don’t!!!